ICELAND AURORA TRAVEL: budget-friendly tour

 Leisure day with time to relax in the hotel's hot tub and enjoy the fresh clean air of Iceland's tranquil countryside.
 A short walk takes you to Ýrafoss waterfall or uphill to a beautiful viewpoint.
 If you prefer to be a bit more active, we offer two optional guided excursions.

-Optional Tour 1: SOUTH ICELAND TOUR, about 300 km roundtrip
+Optional Tour 1: SOUTH ICELAND TOUR, about 300 km round trip

 Explore the region near the active volcano and glacier Eyjafjallajökull.
 Visit the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges from the mountain.
-Next, we stop at one Iceland's most impressive waterfalls, the 62-meter high Skógafoss waterfall.
+Next, we stop at one of Iceland's most impressive waterfalls, the 62-meter high Skógafoss waterfall.
 The tour continues further south where you can stroll on the black lava beach to see the amazing bird cliffs at Reynisfjara near Vík.
 The South Iceland Tour can be booked in advance or on the spot with the guide on day 2.
 Price for the optional South Iceland Tour is EUR 115 / ISK 14.000.
 Payment is due with our tour guide in Icelandic Krona, Visa or MasterCard.

-Optional Tour 2: SOUTH ICELAND TOUR WITH GLACIER HIKE, about 260 km roundtrip
+Optional Tour 2: SOUTH ICELAND TOUR WITH GLACIER HIKE, about 260 km round trip

 Explore the region near the active volcano and glacier Eyjafjallajökull.
 Visit the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges from the mountain.
-Next, we stop at one Iceland's most impressive waterfalls, the 62-meter high Skógafoss waterfall.
+Next, we stop at one of Iceland's most impressive waterfalls, the 62-meter high Skógafoss waterfall.
 Those group members that selected the tour including the glacier hike will head to the Sólheimajökull glacier tongue, which extends from the great Mýrdalsjökull glacier down to the sandy plains of the Icelandic south coast.
 The spectacular surroundings are marked by rugged and majestic rock formations thoroughly shaped by the glacier.
 On this fun, safe and easy to moderate glacier walk you get to explore the wonderland of ice sculptures, water cauldrons, ridges and deep crevasses on the breath-taking Sólheimajökull glacier.
-While enjoying all the features of the glacier and its spectacular surroundings, you will learn more about the behavior of glaciers and their impact on nature.
+While enjoying all the features of the glacier and its spectacular surroundings, you will learn more about the behaviour of glaciers and their impact on nature.
 No technical requirements are needed for the tour as an experienced glacier guide will teach you how to use basic glacier equipment, such as crampons and an ice axe, which is provided for glacier walk tours.
 The unique experience of a glacier walk on one of the many retreating glaciers of the world is sure to leave lasting memories.
 Duration of this activity is about 3 hours in total, about 90 minutes on the ice and about 30-40 min walk (one-way) from the parking lot to the glacier edge itself.
 The minimum age for the glacier hike is 10 years.
 You need to bring warm clothing, rain gear, and hiking boots.
 The glacier hike can be booked in advance or on the spot with the guide on day 2.
 The price for the South Iceland Tour with glacier hike is EUR 210 / ISK 26.000.
 Payment is due with our tour guide in Icelandic Krona, Visa or MasterCard.

 In the evening there is a film presentation about the Northern Lights.
-If the night sky is cloudless, you might see the Northern Lights swirling in a wild and carefree dance across the heavens in dramatic shapes, colors, patterns, and sizes.
+If the night sky is cloudless, you might see the Northern Lights swirling in a wild and carefree dance across the heavens in dramatic shapes, colours, patterns, and sizes.
 The grounds of Hotel Borealis are extensive and dark and offer you an excellent location for Northern Lights search if the weather conditions are right.
 It requires patience, warm clothing and the excitement of "maybe there could be Northern Lights".

 Day 4, WED or FRI: REYKJAVÍK CITY TOUR (95 km / 59 mls) & OPTIONAL BLUE LAGOON (98 km / 61 mls)

 The afternoon is free at leisure, to explore Iceland's capital on your own, or do a bit of shopping before going home.
-You might consider visiting museums, galleries, and exhibitions, such as the fantastic Whales of Iceland exhibition, consisting of 23 man-made life size models of various whale species found in Icelandic waters.
+You might consider visiting museums, galleries, and exhibitions, such as the fantastic Whales of Iceland exhibition, consisting of 23 man-made life-size models of various whale species found in Icelandic waters.
 At the Perlan Museum, you can walk through a unique indoor ice cave which is a replica of an ice tunnel dug straight through a glacier.
 Admission fees to museums can be purchased on the spot.

 Optional Tour 3: BLUE LAGOON